SeanKilleen/seankilleen.github.io/_posts/2012-04-22-building-a-build-process-part-4b-securing-subversions-connection-via-tls.md

 gedit +/SSLCertificateFile /etc/httpd/conf.d/ssl.conf
 ```

-Find the line referencing “SSLCertificateFile” and change it to the location of your keyfile.
+Find the line referencing “SSLCertificateFile” and change it to the location of your key file.
 It should look like this when you’re done:

 ```conf
 SSLCertificateFile /etc/pki/tls/certs/ca.crt